ZhishanYuan/ZhishanYuan.github.io/_pages/about.md

 In my daily life, I am interested in sports, music and movies.
 I love both soccer and basketball, and I love to go to the gym.
 I enjoy listening to Rock and R&B in my leisure time.

 Now I am an incoming 25 fall CS PhD at Stevens Institute of Technology.
 You can find my curriculem Vitae here.
-[Curriculum Vitae](/assets/Curriculum_Vitae.pdf) If you are also from stevens, or an incoming stevenser, feel free to contact me!
+[Curriculum Vitae](/assets/Curriculum_Vitae.pdf) If you are also from stevens, or an incoming stevenser, feel free to contact me via email or wechat!

 Publication
 ======